A trend is growing within the alternative medicine industry that should be addressed by our rantiness.

 So while homocysteine levels can be elevated in people with Alzheimer’s, and if you have high homocysteine you are at a higher risk of developing Alzheimer’s, we, the scientific community, don’t think homocysteine ALONE is the reason you have these higher risks.

-There is correlation, not causation.
+There is a correlation, not causation.
 I’ll demonstrate my point with my favorite graph:

 As the graph shows, as the number of people using Internet Explorer decreased, so did the murder rate.